WindowsOverMac/Everdraw/README.md

 Everdraw is a Python coded drawing application, currently in 1.4 release.

-IT CAN BE FALSELY FLAGGED AS MALWARE, THAT IS WHY I ADDED THE SOURCE CODE! ⚠️⚠️
+IT CAN BE FALSELY FLAGGED AS MALWARE, THAT IS WHY I ADDED THE SOURCE CODE INSIDE THE .ZIP (or .7z if your using 1.3)! ⚠️⚠️

 -------